Kaliumhexacyanoferrat/GenHTTP/README.md

 ### New Project

 Project templates can be used to create apps for typical use cases with little effort.
-After installing the templates via `dotnet new -i GenHTTP.Templates` in the terminal, the templates are available via the console or directly in Visual Studio:
+After installing the [.NET SDK](https://dotnet.microsoft.com/en-us/download) and the templates via `dotnet new -i GenHTTP.Templates` in the terminal, the templates are available via the console or directly in Visual Studio:

 <img src="https://user-images.githubusercontent.com/4992119/146939721-2970d28c-61bc-4a9a-b924-d483f97c8d8e.png" style="width: 30em;" />